Use Graph in DataStax Studio

 For an interactive introduction to working with DSE Graph in Studio, see the DSE Graph notebook tutorials that are installed with Studio:

-Introduces the DSE Graph-centric features of Studio and provides a basic introduction to vertices sizes, edge colors, and using interactive graph features.
-Learn how to:
+Introduces the DSE Graph-centric features of Studio and provides a basic introduction to vertices sizes, edge colors, and using interactive graph features:

 • Use display name templates to improve the display names shown in graph view